 Every solution will have different requirements.
-Latency can drastically affect synchronous replications as a round trip time (RTT) is added to every write action but for asynchronous replications this may not be as much of an issue.
-Design errors may also become apparent from certain failure scenarios, such as data centre interconnect failure.
-Potentially resulting in split brain scenarios so be careful when you try to over-automate and over engineer things that should be kept simple in the first place.
-Split brain occurs when both are active at the same time.
+Latency can drastically affect synchronous replications as a round trip time (RTT) is added to every write action but for asynchronous replications, this may not be as much of an issue.
+Design errors may also become apparent from certain failure scenarios, such as data center interconnect failure.
+Potentially resulting in split-brain scenarios so be careful when you try to over-automate and over-engineer things that should be kept simple in the first place.
+Split-brain occurs when both are active at the same time.
 Everything becomes out of sync, which may result in full tap storage restores.

 History of Storage

 We then started to put disks into enclosures, known as storage arrays.
 Storage arrays increase resilience and availability by eliminating any single points of failure (SPOFs).
-Applications would not write or own a physical disk but instead write to what is known as an LUN (Logical disk).
-An LUN is described as a unit that logically supports read/write operations.
-LUN’s allow multi-access support by permitting numerous hosts to access the same storage array.
+Applications would not write or own a physical disk but instead, write to what is known as a LUN (Logical disk).
+A LUN is described as a unit that logically supports read/write operations.
+LUNs allow multi-access support by permitting numerous hosts to access the same storage array.

 Eventually, vendors designed storage area networks (SAN).
-SAN networks provide access to block level data storage.
-Block-level storage is used for SAN access while file level storage is used for network-attached storage (NAS) access.
+SAN networks provide access to block-level data storage.
+Block-level storage is used for SAN access while file-level storage is used for network-attached storage (NAS) access.
 They did not use SCSI anymore and invented their own routing protocol, known as FSPF routing.
 FSPF was invented by Brocade and is conceptually similar to OSPF for IP networks.
-They also implemented VSAN, which are similar to VLANs on Layer 2 networks but used for storage.
+They also implemented VSAN, which is similar to VLANs on Layer 2 networks but used for storage.
 VSAN is a collection of ports that represent a virtual fabric.

 Remote Disk Access

-Why not use LAN instead of fiber channel?
+Why not use LAN instead of a fiber channel?

 Storage Replication for Disaster Recovery

 Synchronous has a number of steps.
-The host writes to the disk, the disk writes to the other disk in the remote location and only when the other disk says OK will an OK be sent back to the host.
+The host writes to the disk, the disk writes to the other disk in the remote location, and only when the other disk says OK will an OK be sent back to the host.
 Synchronous replication guarantees that the data is perfectly in sync.
-However, it requires tight timeouts, severely limiting the distance between the two data centres.
-If there are long distances between data centres you need to implement asynchronous replication.
+However, it requires tight timeouts, severely limiting the distance between the two data centers.
+If there are long distances between data centers you need to implement asynchronous replication.
 The host writes to the local disk and the local disk immediately says OK without writing or receiving notifications from the remote disk.
-The local disk sends a write request to the remote disk in the background.
-If you are using traditional LUN based replication between two data centres, then most solutions make one of these disks read-only and the other read-write.
-Problems with latency occur when a VM is spawned up in the data centre that only has the read-only copy, resulting in replication back to the writable copy.
-One major effecting design factor is how much bandwidth is consumed by storage replication between data centres?
+The local disk sends a written request to the remote disk in the background.
+If you are using traditional LUN-based replication between two data centers, then most solutions make one of these disks read-only and the other read-write.
+Problems with latency occur when a VM is spawned up in the data center that only has the read-only copy, resulting in replication back to the writable copy.
+One major effective design factor is how much bandwidth is consumed by storage replication between data centers.

-A better storage architecture is to use a system with a distributed file systems – both ends are writable.
-Replication is not done at disk level but on a file level.
-The type of replication you use is down to recovery point objective (RPO).
-RPO is terminology used for business continuity objectives.
+Better storage architecture is to use a system with distributed file systems – both ends are writable.
+Replication is not done at the disk level but on a file level.
+The type of replication you use is down to the recovery point objective (RPO).
+RPO is the terminology used for business continuity objectives.
 If you require an RPO of zero, then you must use synchronous replication.
 As discussed requires a number of steps before it is acknowledged to the application.
-Synchronous also has distance and latency restrictions, which vary depending on chosen storage solution.
+Synchronous also has distance and latency restrictions, which vary depending on the chosen storage solution.
 For example, VMware VSAN supports RTT of 5 ms. It is a distributed file system so the replication is not done on a traditional LUN level but on a file level.
-It employs synchronous replication between data centres, adding RTT to every single write.
+It employs synchronous replication between data centers, adding RTT to every single write.

-Most storage solution are eventually consistent.
-You write to a file, the files locks and then the file is eventually copied to the other end.
-This offers much better performance, but obviously RPO is non-zero.
+Most storage solutions are eventually consistent.
+You write to a file, the file locks, and then the file is eventually copied to the other end.
+This offers much better performance, but obviously, RPO is non-zero.